dedunu/tech/_posts/2012-09-24-delete-using-another-table.md

 ---
 layout: post
-title: Delete using another Table
+title: "Delete using another Table"
 ---

 In this example, I create a temp table on `AdventureWorks2012` Database, and first I load all the data in `HumanResources.Employee` to the temporary table.
 Then I delete data using `HumanResources.Employee`.
 This command will delete all the records in Tmp which has `Gender = ‘M’` in `HumanResources.Employee` table.